SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 For each field that you want to take over you'll need to add a Field element specifying:

-- **Name**: the name of the field in the classic publishing page
+- **Name**: the name of the field(s) in the classic publishing page.
+E.g. adding `PublishingContactName;PublishingContactEmail` as value will mean that the `PublishingContactName` will be taken if it was populated, if not populated the `PublishingContactEmail` will be tried.
+You can add as many overrides as you need
 - **TargetFieldName**: the name of the field in the target modern page
-- **Functions**: If set to empty then the field value from the classic publishing page is taken as is, however if you specify a function here then the output of that function is used
+- **Functions**: If set to empty then the field value from the classic publishing page is taken as is, however if you specify a function here then the output of that function is used.
+If you've specified multiple fields (so using the field override option), then you need to specify the field to use in the function as `{@name}`
 - **ShowInPageProperties**: If set to true and if showing the page properties web part was turned on than this field is shown in the page properties web part

 > [!Note]
 > - Functions support is not available for taxonomy fields
 > - Page property web part configuration was introduced in the June 2019 release
+> - The field override option was introduced in the July 2019 release

 ### WebParts element